-Since 2009, with volunteers from the Penticton Writers and Publishers group, I created and co-ordinate the annual British Columbia Youth Writers Camp, where any 8–18 year old creative writers from across Canada and United States can attend a one-week camp in July to learn from professional presenters of the writing and publishing industry.
-More information about this program is available at www.penwriters.com.
+Beginning in 2009, I worked with volunteers from the Penticton Writers and Publishers group to create and co-ordinate the annual British Columbia Youth Writers Camp.
+Any 8–18 year old creative writers from across Canada and United States could attend a one-week camp in July to learn from professional presenters of the writing and publishing industry.

-Thanks to the Penticton Herald Newspapers, I organize and run Raise a Reader (RAR) of the South Okanagan.
-This unique one-of-a-kind program invites authors and their books into schools.
-RAR purchases a copy of the author’s book to gift to every student.
+Thanks to the Penticton Herald Newspaper, for several years I was able to organize and run Raise a Reader (RAR) of the South Okanagan.
+This unique one-of-a-kind program invited authors and their books into schools.
+RAR purchased a copy of the author’s book to gift to every student.

-Raise a Reader (RAR) is involved in several activities, including:
+Raise a Reader (RAR) was involved in several activities, including:

 - Meeting Shirley Bond, British Columbia Minister of Education 2005–2009;

-- RAR Books For Treats at Cherry Lane Shopping Centre, gifting a free book to trick-o-treaters on Halloween Night;
+- RAR Books For Treats at Cherry Lane Shopping Centre, gifting a free book to trick-or-treaters on Halloween Night;

 - Books to kids on Literacy Day in the Mall;